-Establish a First Source Hiring Program requiring developers, contractors, and employers to make good-faith efforts toward employing the local construction workforce, with emphasis on residents of Impacted Communities and those who are economically disadvantaged.
+Establish a First Source Hiring Program encouraging developers, contractors, and employers to make good-faith efforts toward employing the local workforce to construct and operate their facilities, with emphasis on residents of Impacted Communities and those who are economically disadvantaged.

 Partner with school districts, community colleges, community organizations, large employers, trade associations, unions, and job training centers to support enhanced job-skills training, recruitment programs and services, and childcare services to support the county's workforce, especially workers in Impacted Communities.
 Work with experienced groups to ensure that programs will be properly staffed and funded.
-Training and intervention strategies should reduce barriers to employment for youth, formerly incarcerated residents, and residents with limited English proficiency, and should support a just transition from a fossil-fuel reliant economy by re-training displaced workers with skills for livingwage jobs in new industries.
+Training and intervention strategies should reduce barriers to employment for youth, formerly incarcerated residents, and residents with limited English proficiency, and should support a just transition from a fossil-fuel reliant economy by re-training displaced workers with skills for livingwage jobs in new, environmentally sustainable industries.